SapienLLCdev/Cthulhu/examples/SerialInput/README.md

 ## Activing Electrodes on the Cthulhu Shield Electrode Array Using Serial Input

 # Introduction
-This example shows how to activate electrodes on the Cthulhu Shield electrode array using serial input (from USB port, or an external device like a bluetooth module or another arduino)
+This example shows how to activate electrodes on the Cthulhu Shield electrode array using serial input (from USB port, or an external device like a bluetooth module or another arduino).

 Stimulation parameters are pre-set, and the serial input simply turns different electrodes on or off.